-Sivasagar town shares common boundaries with Dibrugarh District on the east, Jorhat on the west, river Brahmaputra on the North.
+Sivasagar town shares common boundaries with Dibrugarh District on the east, Jorhat on the west, and river Brahmaputra on the North.
 The area is called Upper Assam and is not very far from the easternmost tip of the state.

 Sibsagar is a city with a rich and ancient cultural heritage.
-One can find the archaeological remains palaces and temples of the Ahoms all around the town.
+One can find the archaeological remains of palaces and temples of the Ahoms all around the town.
 Many of these are now preserved as national monuments.
 Today Sivasagar is a growing commercial, industrial and educational centre, and is an important hub for the tea and petroleum industries.
-Assamese, Hindi, English and Bengali are the other languages spoken by the people.
-Festivals like Holi, Lakhipuja, Kalipuja, Durga Puja, Dewali are celebrated here.
+Assamese, Hindi, English, and Bengali are the other languages spoken by the people.
+Festivals like Holi, Lakhipuja, Kalipuja, Durga Puja, and Dewali are celebrated here.

 Things to See

 Joysagar Tank & Temples – King Rudra Singha built this temple and the tank in memory of his mother ‘Joymoti’.
 The construction was completed in 1697.
-The large lake covers an area of 318 acres and on its banks three temples were built in 1698 by King Rudra Singha.
+The large lake covers an area of 318 acres and on its banks, three temples were built in 1698 by King Rudra Singha.